7 tips to make your home WiFi more secure

 2. Check your connected devices

-3. Change your WiFi password
+3. Change the default WiFi password

 The SSID (Service Set Identifier) is the name given to each Hub network – it’s the one that appears on your device when you or another user are scanning for available WiFi networks.
 But did you know that once your Hub has been set up, you can prevent anyone nearby from recognising your SSID?
-On the “WiFi Networks” section of the Connect app, you can also swap the default network name and password for something less recognisable.
+On the WiFi Networks section of the My Virgin Media app, you can also swap the default network name and password for something less recognisable.
 Check out more information about changing your Virgin Media WiFi password and network name.

 5. Keep your Hub up to date